Indirana chiravasi: Description

 marking.
 There is a black strip running from tip of snout to shoulder through eye and tympanum.
 The fingers are unwebbed whereas the toes are moderately webbed.

 Habitat

 Indirana chiravasi inhabit lateritic rocky outcrops and occur in a variety of microhabitats.
 They are often found in the crevices of the laterite boulders; males are mostly seen while calling from the wet rocks or moss-covered boulders.
 Females have been found under a log in the forest and from under a roadside stone.
+This frog has been observed between 26 and 998 meters above sea level.

+Reproduction

 The tadpoles are terrestrial and have been observed feeding on algal matter on wet boulders.
+They move across wet rocks using their tails and hind limbs, which grow in at a younger age than those of the tadpoles of other species.

+Conservation and threats

+The IUCN classifies this frog as least concern of extinction, but it is in some danger, largely from habitat loss.
+Humans build roads, mine ores, and establish cashew plantations.
+In some places, illegal tree harvesting is also an issue.
+Pesticides can also kill this frog.
+Climate change could harm this frog by changing the monsoon climate that it relies on to breed.
+Some landslide prevention measures can harm this frog; shortcrete can fill in the cracks in the rocks where frogs would lay their eggs.

+The frog's range includes at least four protected parks: Phansad Wildlife Sanctuary, Sahyadri Tiger Reserve and its buffer zone, Tamhini Wildlife Sanctuary, and Kali Tiger Reserve.